 - Strawberry rhubarb bars using the fruit quantities in my strawberry rhubarb bars recipe

-- Peaches or Apricots - about 600g fruit should go with about 18g starch and then approx 60g sugar.
+- Peaches, Apricots, Plums, nectarines - about 750g fruit should go with about 23g starch and then approx 75g sugar.
 Adjust as needed!
+I do a mix of whatever I have.

 - Rhubarb and Blueberry - Sub some of the rhubarb for fresh or frozen blueberries